 The beauty of the book is that it allows for different patterns to be found and thus different categorizations to be made.
 Depending on the child’s age, they can begin to learn and use scientific vocabulary, but that is less important at this stage.
 It is the skills of categorizing that are being built, with a side bonus of some chemistry content being learned.

-This post was written by Stephanie Ryan, view the rest of our guest authors here.
+This post was written by Stephanie Ryan; view her profile here.